HampSwe/Lua-Kurs-Fotbollsspelet/README.md

 ---

-This game was used as an example project in a course that I organized in Lua programming in Roblox Studio for kids.
+This game was used as an example project in a course that I organized about Lua programming in Roblox Studio for kids.